Bertrand ROZAN

 Lectures:

-• General Education 3, Bachelor’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2026.
+- General Education 3, 3rd Year of the Bachelor’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2026.

 Tutorials:

-• Public Policy and Governance, Master’s Degree in Political Science, Faculty of Law and Political Science, Montpellier, 2023.
+- Public Policy and Governance, Master’s 1 in Political Science, Faculty of Law and Political Science, Montpellier, 2023.

 Degrees

-• 2020: Master’s degree in Political Science, University of Montpellier, with honors.
+- 2020: First-year Master’s degree in Political Science, University of Montpellier, with a “Good” grade.

-• 2019: Bachelor of Arts in Political Science, University of Ottawa, with honors.
+- 2019: Bachelor of Arts in Political Science, University of Ottawa, with a “Good” grade.